Wander Franco Player Props: Rays vs. Braves

 Wander Franco At The Plate

-- Franco leads Tampa Bay in slugging percentage (.462) thanks to 35 extra-base hits.
+- Franco has an OPS of .809, fueled by an OBP of .341 and a team-best slugging percentage of .469 this season.

-- Among the qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 52nd and he is 52nd in slugging.
+- Among qualifying hitters, he ranks 26th in batting average, while his on-base percentage ranks 57th and he is 47th in slugging.

+- Franco is batting .250 with two homers during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.